 My biggest mistake was not picking up my own workbook at the beginning of the year so I could study with him.
 I picked one up over Christmas.

 Now I’m desperately trying to catch up!

 My daughter adores Japanese with Rosetta Stone.
 It’s like a game to her.
 Can she figure out how to say the words correctly and get the green light?

-I adore having a foreign language curriculum which needs so little from me.
+I adore having a foreign language curriculum that needs so little from me.

-Once I find a program which fits the criteria of a good curriculum for the family, I don’t switch.
+Once I find a program that fits the criteria of a good curriculum for the family, I don’t switch.
 Remember a good fit means: